Need help? We are available to speak to you 7 days a weekRead More

 The AAT may dismiss your application or make a decision in your absence.
 Therefore, it is important that you attend the hearing to present your case and provide your version of events to avoid an adverse outcome.

-Can an AAT decision be appealed?
+Can an ART decision be appealed?

 Meet your Australian Migration Lawyer